 The main path from Horsey Gap car park follows the line of the dunes and is essentially a farm track.
 It is level but can be rutted and becomes muddy with puddles forming in wet weather.

 A metal gate, wide enough to allow access to wheelchairs and buggies, leads on to the main path but there are no other adaptations on site for visitors with special needs.
 There is no easy access on the dunes for wheelchairs or buggies and the grassy/sandy paths are sloping and uneven.

-To assist people who prefer a shorter walk, a path leads off the main path onto the dunes a few yards from the Horsey Gap car park.
-It’s only a short distance to the crest of the dunes where you can see the rookery.
-If you wish to go further you can follow this path as it continues towards the World War II pillbox then re-joins the main track.
+To assist people who prefer a shorter walk, a path leads off the main track onto the dunes just a short distance from Horsey Gap car park.
+This path leads to the crest of the dunes where you can see the rookery.
+If you wish to go further you can follow the path as it continues towards the World War II pillbox then re-joins the main track.

 Before leaving home, check the weather forecast and bring suitable clothes and footwear with you.
 Winds off the sea can be very cold when you stand to watch the seals.
 We recommend layers – clothes you can add or remove – a hat and waterproof footwear.
 There might be puddles to negotiate.
 Wellies are a must for the children!

 In high winds protect your eyes against blowing sand.

 There are no toilet facilities and no shelter on the site, so be prepared for the worst and make the best of your visit!

 Some of our seal wardens are trained in basic First Aid.
 In the event of a minor injury, ask a seal warden if you need help.
 Any of our volunteers or car park staff will help you to get the attention you need.
 Basic First Aid kits are kept at Horsey Gap and Crinkle Gap.